Phase Diagram and Spectral Function of the Two-Dimensional Disordered Bose-Hubbard Model: A Real-Space Dynamical Mean-Field Theory Analysis: Spectral Analysis

-In fig.\ \ref{fig:spectral}, we observe strong qualitative and reasonably accurate quantitative agreement between the analytical and numerical solutions, considering the restricted spectral resolution of the exact diagonalization impurity solver.
-We provide further evidence (fig.\ \ref{fig:spectral}a)–d)) for the existence of damped localized states in the excitation spectrum of the disordered Mott insulator, as predicted in \cite{souza_emergence_2023}.
-In fig.\ \ref{fig:spectral}a), the spectral function at $\vec{k}=\vec{0}$ displays two peaks with pronounced tails, separated by an energy gap.
-In the absence of disorder, these peaks correspond to the gapped quasiparticle and quasihole excitations of the clean Mott phase.
-For finite disorder, across the high-symmetry points in the Brillouin zone (fig.\ \ref{fig:spectral}b), the spectral function develops a broad background (blue and red shaded regions of approximate width $\Delta/U$), and $A_{\vec{k}}(\omega)$ remains sharp only near $\Gamma$ and $M$ points in $\kvec$-space.
-The sharpness at these points corresponds to stable, long-lived excitations.
-Elsewhere, the broadening of $A_{\vec{k}}(\omega)$ corresponds to damped, short-lived excitations without clear dispersion, leading to real-space localization.
+{Figure \ref{fig:spectralcomp} shows a comparison between the analytical strong-coupling results of \cite{souza_emergence_2023} and our numerical calculations, revealing strong qualitative and reasonably accurate quantitative agreement, given the restricted spectral resolution of the exact-diagonalization impurity solver.
+In particular, Figs.\ \ref{fig:spectralcomp}(a)-\ref{fig:spectralcomp}(d) provide clear evidence for the existence of damped-localized states in the excitation spectrum of the disordered Mott insulator.
+At $\vec{k}=\vec{0}$ [Fig.\ \ref{fig:spectralcomp}(a)], the spectral function displays two peaks with pronounced tails, separated by an energy gap, corresponding in the clean limit to the quasiparticle and quasihole excitations of the Mott phase.
+For finite disorder, across the high-symmetry points of the Brillouin zone, $\Gamma=(0,0)$, $Y=(0,\pi)$, and $M=(\pi,\pi)$ [Fig.\ \ref{fig:spectralcomp}(b)], the spectral function develops a broad background (blue and red shaded regions of approximate width $\Delta/U$), while remaining sharp only near the $\Gamma$ and $M$ points.
+The sharp features correspond to stable, long-lived excitations, whereas the broad regions correspond to signal damped, short-lived excitations without clear dispersion, leading to real-space localization.
 These damped-localized excitations arise from the presence of disorder.
-Upon increasing disorder (fig.\ \ref{fig:spectral}e)-h)), the MI to BG transition occurs, and the intervals of sharp $A_{\vec{k}}(\omega)$ are suppressed, so the damped-localized excitations dominate the spectrum, corresponding to the single-particle excitations of the Bose glass phase, as argued in \cite{souza_emergence_2023}.
-Due to the assumption of vanishing variance of the onsite occupations over different disorder realizations, i.e., $q = 0$, the results obtained in \cite{souza_emergence_2023} are valid only within the MI phase and asymptomatically close to the MI-BG transition from the MI side.
-The parameters of the disordered Bose-Hubbard model in our RBDMFT simulations are chosen such that this assumption remains valid and the comparison shown in fig.\ \ref{fig:spectral} is meaningful.
-While not explicitly shown here, the analysis of the spectral function using RBDMFT is not restricted to the MI, as convergent solutions are obtainable throughout the entire phase diagram (fig.\ \ref{fig:fixedPD} and fig.\ \ref{fig:unitfillingPD}).
+Due to the assumption of a vanishing variance of the onsite occupations ($q=0$), the results of \cite{souza_emergence_2023} are valid only within the MI phase and asymptotically close to the MI–BG transition from the MI side.
+In contrast, RBDMFT allows us to extend the spectral analysis across the entire phase diagram.}